robertjankowski/ga-openai/README.md

 ========

 The project aims to train neural networks using genetic algorithms.
 Instead of minimalizing the cost function using common optimizers such as: SGD or Adam the simple GA was used.
-The algorithm was tring to alter the weights and biased of the neural network to produce the best score of the fitness function.
+The algorithm was trying to alter the weights and biases of the neural network to achieve the best score of the fitness function.
 The profound description of genetic algorithms as well as the used environments are shown below.

 Usage